Browns starting C Tretter returns to practice after surgery - WHIZ News

+CLEVELAND (AP) — The Browns could have their man in the middle for Sunday’s opener.

-CLEVELAND (AP) — Cleveland Browns starting center JC Tretter returned to practice Monday after being sidelined all of training camp following right knee surgery.
+Starting center JC Tretter returned to practice Monday after being sidelined all of training camp following right knee surgery, and it’s not out of the question that the veteran could play this week against the Baltimore Ravens.

-Coach Kevin Stefanski said Tretter, the NFLPA’s President, returned as the Browns began preparing for Sunday’s season opener at Baltimore.
-Tretter had surgery on Aug.
-13.
+Tretter, the NFLPA’s President, had surgery on Aug.
+13 just before the Browns opened camp under first-year coach Kevin Stefanski.
+The Browns have not said if Tretter injured his knee in the days leading up to camp or if surgery was required for a pre-existing condition.

-It’s too early to know if Tretter, who has not missed a game in three seasons with Cleveland and played through a severely sprained ankle and other injuries, will play against the Ravens.
+It’s too early to know if Tretter, who has not missed a game in three seasons with Cleveland and played through a severely sprained ankle and other injuries, will be allowed to play against the Ravens.

-Rookie Nick Harris has been working with Cleveland’s first-team offense and the fifth-round pick has been impressive.
+Rookie Nick Harris has been working with Cleveland’s first-team offense and the fifth-round pick from Washington has been impressive.
 Tretter, though, has experience and has faced Baltimore’s stout defense six times.

 “Obviously JC’s a veteran, he’s seen a lot of football,” Stefanski said.
 “There’s value in that.
 He’s a leader of the football team.
 So really good to have him out there today.”